-21. The "14 Branch Anomaly":
+20. The "14 Branch Anomaly":

-- a. affected 14 branches (4 Crowns, 10 subpostmasters) - b. concerns an error where historic accounting entries in the 2010/11 financial year were reproduced in accounts for 2011/12 and 2012/13. - c. first notified to Post Office Limited in January 2012 - d. raised by 2 subpostmasters affected by the anomaly. - e.
-5 subpostmasters were adversely affected, i.e. had money improperly deducted. - f.
-In response, Post Office Limited suspended attempts to recover known losses from affected subpostmasters. - g. subpostmasters notified on [[2 July 2013]]. - h. the worst loss to a branch would have been £9,799.88.
-This was one of the first cases notified, so recovery action was not progressed.
+- a. financially impacted 14 branches (4 Crowns; 5 Multiples; 5 Subpostmasters) - b. concerns an error where historic accounting entries in the 2010/11 financial year were replicated in accounts for 2011/12 and 2012/13. - c. first notified to Post Office Limited in January 2012 - d. raised by 2 subpostmasters affected by the anomaly. - e.
+5 subpostmasters were adversely affected, i.e. had a loss attribute to their branch. - f.
+Post Office Limited suspended attempts to recover known losses from affected subpostmasters. - g.
+Letters to subpostmasters ready to be sent on 3 July 2013. - h. the worst loss to a branch would have been £9,799.88.
+This was one of the first cases notified, so no recovery action was progressed.
 Other losses ranged from £113.14 down to a penny. - i. reason for delay in notifying subpostmasters: - i. irregular occurrence - it took over 12 months to realise that this was an error in Horizon rather than an error by subpostmaster or Post Office Limited; - ii. very few branches materially affected.